 - It is highly resistant to abrasion

-- It can be placed in tropical or humid locations
+- Placement in tropical or humid locations is possible

 - It has high load-bearing properties

-- It can be glued or drilled into fiberglass
+- You can glue or drill it into fiberglass

-- It can be formulated for seals, door stops, bumpers, etc.
+- And, you can formulate it for seals, door stops, bumpers, etc.

 Simply put, marine product designers and engineers prefer urethane because it provides longer service compared to rubber and plastics.
 On top of this, it has lower noise-abatement properties when compared to metals.